flintlang/flint/INSTALL.md

 ## macOS

-This guides you through installing Flint in its current state on macOS
+This guides you through installing Flint in its current state on macOS.
+You can use the Docker instructions above if you would prefer to have a docker container.

 ## Prerequisites
 The following must be installed to build Flint on Macs: